AcademySoftwareFoundation/openvdb/openvdb/openvdb/cmd/openvdb_tool/README.md

 # Terminology

-Note that **actions** always start with one or more "-" and (except for file names) its associated **options** always contain a "=" and an optional number of leading characters used for identification, e.g. "-erode r=2" is identical to "--erode radius=2.0", but "-erode rr=2" will produce an error since "rr" does not match the first two characters of the expected option "radius".
+Note that **actions** always start with one or more "-" and (except for file names) its associated **options** always contain a "=" and an optional number of leading characters used for identification, e.g. "-erode r=2" is identical to "-erode radius=2.0", but "-erode rr=2" will produce an error since "rr" does not match the first two characters of the expected option "radius".
 Also note that this tool maintains two lists of primitives, namely geometry (i.e. points and meshes) and VDB volumes (that may contain voxels or points).
 They can be referenced with "geo=n" and "vdb=n" where the integer "n" refers to "age" of the primitive.
 That is, "n=0" means the most recent added primitive and "n=1" means the second primitive added to the internal list.
 So, "-mesh2ls g=1" means convert the second to last geometry (here a polygon mesh) to a level set.
 If no other VDB grid exists this level set can be referenced as "vdb=0".
 Thus, "-gauss v=0" means perform a gaussian filter on the most recent level set.
 By default the most recent geometry, i.e. "g=0, or most recent level set, i.e. "v=0", is selected for processing.

 ---